This cacophony of email copywriting tips was initially intended as notes to myself.

 Stories help us relate.
 Stories help us understand.
 Stories help us remember.
 And ultimately – learn.

-Without stories, you position yourself as a third-grade teacher and your audience as kids who’d rather be anywhere else.
+Without stories, you position yourself as a third-grade teacher and your audience as kids desperate to be anywhere else but your class.

 4. Use open loops.